dhanushlnaik/Basic-Discord-Modmail/README.md

-# Basic-Discord-Modmail
+# Discord.JS 12.4.1 Modmail
-A feature rich discord Modmail bot.
-(JS)
+A modmail with rich features.